 Black Forest - Day 6 : The return journey

 It was the last morning.
 This time my shoes weren't frozen.
 Around 9 we left towards Freiburg station, which still was a 4 km walk.
 The bus of the Russian state ballet was parked there, but we didn't have time for that.
 We were happy neither of us had jumped into a ravine... or gotten pushed.
-We clearly noticed we had been outside in the fresh are for a week.
-Everything in the city smelled bad.
+We clearly noticed we had been outside in the fresh are for a week, as everything in the city smelled.
 They did have good bike shops, one sold a 3 person tandem bike for only 8700 euros.

 There was the option to pay 4 euros extra per ticket to reserve a specific seat.
-As we would only be in the train for an hour we didn't.
+As we would only be in the train for an hour we decided that wasn't worth it.
 It did turn out to be pretty crowded in the train but we managed to find a booth with 6 seats of which only three were reserved.

 It had been quite the struggle to get Bart's backpack in the top rack, so I just left mine on the floor.
-Just when we were finished a lady walked in and started yelling at us in German.
+Just when we were done stowing our luggage away a lady walked in and started yelling at us in German.
 She had reserved a place and, although there were 3 free spots (there was one other lady with us), we apparently sat on her reserved seat, next to the window.
 We were confused, because we had purposely left the window seat that was reserved free.
-She claimed she had reserved both window seats, one for herself and one for her _dog_.
+She claimed she had reserved both window seats, one for herself and one for her dog.
 We had a hard time not laughing.
 We explained that the other window seat wasn't reserved but that we didn't mind moving.
-She said she didn't mind to sit somewhere else, but out of principle was upset that we had taken a reserved seat.
+She said she didn't mind sitting somewhere else, but on principle was upset that we had taken a reserved seat.
 At that point we had enough and stopped paying attention to her.
 She said down next to the window and kept looking at us, the mean people who prevented her dog from having a window seat.

 An hour later we left the train and took another one from Karlsruhe to Cologne.
 We discovered those also had reserved seats, hopefully nobody would come in.
 The first two hours nobody came.
 I had bought a cake in Freiburg which I wanted to start cutting, but Bart insisted on doing it for me, as he thought it would be a bad idea to pull out a knife in a train wearing camo-pants.